-The last part of vs. 10, "...to the Jew first and also to the Greek" and vs. 11, "For there is no partiality with God", are Paul's attempt to tear down the attitude of religious superiority that the Jews often had.
-A contingent of Jews had originally started the church in Rome, and they undoubtedly still had a significant representation among the believers.
+The last part of vs. 10, "...to the Jew first and also to the Greek" and vs. 11, "For there is no partiality with God", are Paul's attempt to begin to tear down the attitude of religious superiority that the Jews often had.

+Remember, a contingent of Jews had started the church in Rome, and they undoubtedly still had a significant representation among the believers.
 Furthermore, wherever Paul had traveled during his missionary journeys, he had been forced to deal with Jewish arrogance (e.g., Acts 13:44-47; 17:5-9,13; 18:12-17).
-Paul himself was a Jew, and proud of his heritage, but he had come to see that God's plan for Israel was to use them to bring the Messiah into the world so that He could win people from every nation to Him, and make them all into one family in Christ (Jn.
-10:16; Eph.
-2:11-22).
+Paul himself was a Jew, and proud of his heritage, but he had come to see that God's plan for Israel was to use them to bring the Messiah into the world so that He could win people from every nation to Him, and make them all into one family in Christ.
 God's gracious favor toward Israel was for that purpose.
 He is not a God who plays favorites.
-He will not overlook what a person does, and give him or her a "free pass" just because he or she is Jewish (or a Christian, for that matter).
+He will not overlook what a person does, and give him or her a "free pass" just because he or she is Jewish (or Christian, for that matter).
 The word translated as "partiality" is one of the earliest words coined by the early church.
 It is a compound word, literally meaning a "receiver of face".
 In other words, God is not one to judge by appearances, or treat people differently based upon their outward appearance.
 It does not matter what a person's background, history, or pedigree may be.
 What He is concerned with is, "Are they living up to the understanding they have?"

-Paul is confronting religious snobbery.
+Note that Paul deals with religious snobbery.
 It is not those who are hearers of the Law (the Jews, ...or in our day, church people) who will be counted righteous by God, but those who actually do what is righteous.
 It doesn't matter if people have the Law, or not.
 Having the Law (or the Bible) does not make you righteous, or more acceptable to God.
 What matters is whether you live out what you know to be true.

 Those who sin without ever knowing the teachings of God's Law will be judged by their conscience.
 Their ignorance may even excuse some of their poor choices, simply because they did not know any better (Prov.
 24:12).
 On the other hand, those who sin while knowing what the Law says will be judged by the Law.
 In either case, God will judge the secrets of the heart.
 Nothing will be hidden from His sight (Heb.
 4:12,13).
 Even the things done in secret will be revealed (Lk.
 12:1-5).
+The issue is that we do not live up to the knowledge we have.
+We all suppress the truth, in that we disregard it for selfish reasons, at times.